-Table 1 lists what the staff believes are the priority needs for program coordination for the next two years, FY2013-2014.
+Table 1 lists what the Council believes are the priority needs for program coordination for the next two years, FY2013-2014.
 In other words, these activities are well-suited for program-level regional coordination funding since the Council will need the assistance from partners throughout the region.
 All of the work below is intended to be of benefit at a basinwide or regional scale and should inform the Council for policy, program performance evaluation, and implementation decisions.
 In contracts, coordination needs for individual projects should be funded from project budgets.

 Table 1.
-Council Priority Work for FY2013-14 for Regional Participation/Coordination
+Council Priority Work for FY2013-14 fo r Regional Partici nation/Coordination Table I. Council I Horney i negional i al dei pation cool annation

-Function Deliverables or Outcomes Participate and contribute to Council-sponsored/requested topical forums, reports and workgroups to aid in program development and implementation Planning, preparation and logistics for geographic reviews (presentations and site visits) as requested by Council.
+Function Deliverables or Outcomes Participate and contribute to Council- sponsored/requested topical forums, reports and workgroups to aid in program development and implementation Planning, preparation and logistics for geographic reviews (presentations and site visits) as requested by Council.
 Predation workshops on invasive species, Non-Native species Columbia Basin Sturgeon Workshops Fish Tagging Forum PERC to develop recommendations on program data needs, sharing and accessibility Wildlife Crediting Forum Council's Research Plan Track Council's Fish and Wildlife Committee meetings and disseminate relevant information to members/stakeholder groups.
 Regularly check on updates to the Council's website for relevant Council/ISRP/ISAB reports and disseminate relevant information to members/stakeholder groups.
-Development of management plans, synthesis and retrospective reports that are responsive to the Council and ISRP Participate and contribute to ongoing work to improve program reporting, evaluation and assessment including (PERC, coordinated assessment meetings, Committees to develop HLI's) Forums Lamprey workgroup meetings Resident fish Committee Anadromous Fish Committee Wildlife Committee Fish Screening Oversight Committee Products Continued development of MERR and related products (e.g., HLIs, Biological Objectives, Research Plan, effectiveness reporting, and monitoring design) Development, refining and updating of the fish and wildlife indicators reported in the Status of the Resource (SOTR) that serve to inform Council HLIs Monitoring Design or Protocol in development of approach(s) for regional habitat status and trend and effectiveness monitoring Protocol and Method Development Data Management Strategy and Data Steward Coordination Policy Guidance Prioritize data needs for the program Recommendations for data sharing and accessibility Provide technical and policy comments or recommendations to Council-related documents and/or processes Attend and participate in key program-related regional forums where policies, programs, and actions affect fish and wildlife are planned and implemented.
-Planning and preparation to present and/or implement program-funded conferences, or program-funded programs such as AFEP, YKFP, CRITFC, CREC, Lake Roosevelt Forum, LSRCP, CHaMP, hatchery evaluation and effects team.
-Participate and contribute to subbasin and/or provincial level coordination of Program activities Coordinate among entities within a subbasin and/or province, projects, programs, and funding sources, for the purpose to enhance collaboration among entities receiving Bonneville implementation funding (e.g. prioritization of work, efficient sharing of resources).
+Development of management plans, synthesis and retrospective reports that are responsive to the Council and ISRP Participate and contribute to ongoing work to improve program reporting, evaluation and assessment including (PERC, coordinated assessment meetings, Committees to develop HLI's) Forums Lamprey workgroup meetings Resident fish Committee Anadromous Fish Committee Wildlife Committee Fish Screening Oversight Committee Continued development of MERR and related products Continued development of MERR and related products generation (e.g., HLIs, Biological Objectives, Research Plan, effectiveness reporting, and monitoring design) Development, refining and updating of the fish and wildlife indicators reported in the Status of the Resource (SOTR) that serve to inform Council HLIs Monitoring Design or Protocol in development of approach(s) for regional habitat status and trend and effectiveness monitoring Protocol and Method Development Data Management Strategy and Data Steward Coordination Policy Guidance Prioritize data needs for the program Recommendations for data sharing and accessibility Provide technical and policy comments or recommendations to Council-related documents and/or processes Attend and participate in key program-related regional forums where policies, programs, and actions affect fish and wildlife are planned and implemented • Planning and preparation to present and/or implement program-funded conferences, or program-funded programs such as AFEP, YKFP, CRITFC, CREC, Lake Roosevelt Forum, LSRCP, CHaMP, hatchery evaluation and effects team.
+Participate and contribute to subbasin and/or provincial level coordination of Program activities • Coordinate among entities within a subbasin and/or province, projects, programs, and funding sources, for the purpose to enhance collaboration among entities receiving Bonneville implementation funding (e.g. prioritization of work, efficient sharing of resources).